-(See Changing a Program of Study) and complete a VA change of major form with the VA Certifying Official.
-This form may be printed at www.va.gov//vaforms (Forms 22-1995 or 22-5495 for Chapter 35).
+Changing Majors: Students seeking to change majors must complete the change of major process in Student Development (See Changing a Program of Study) and complete a VA change of major form with the VA Certifying Official.
+This form may be printed at U.S. Department of Veterans Affairs VA Forms (Forms 22-1995 or 22-5495 for Chapter 35).